scrmbld/CSCI-253-Term-Project/Assets/Scripts/UndoRedo/README.md

 - Manipulation Control (Script): Allows the object to be moved/rotated
     - Left Controller set to Left Controller
     - Right Controller set to Right Controller
-- Undoable Object (Script): Tells by the UndoManager that the object state can be saved/restored
+- Undoable Object (Script): Tells the UndoManager that the object state can be saved/restored

 ## To use undo/redo in the scene:
 - Simulator (keyboard controls)